 General entry requirements

 An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.

 Specific entry requirements

-Bachelor’s degree with a major in: Automation and Mechatronics Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, Computer Engineering, Chemical Engineering, Engineering Mathematics or Engineering Physics
+Bachelor’s degree (or equivalent) with the main field of study: Automation and Mechatronics Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, Computer Engineering, Chemical Engineering, Engineering Mathematics or Engineering Physics

 Prerequisites: Mathematics (at least 30 cr. including Linear algebra, Multivariable analysis, Transforms and Mathematical Statistics), Automatic control (including PID-controllers, State-space models, Stability analysis for transfer functions and State-space models, Linearization of nonlinear models, Bode’s and Nyquist’s diagrams, Stability analysis using Nyquist’s full criteria), Physics (including Kirchoff’s circuit laws and Newton’s second law for translation and rotational motions) and Basic programming